stella3d/SharedArray/README.md

 var enumerator = sharedArray.GetEnumerator();
 ```

+The safest way to use SharedArray is:
+1) Manipulate data in a C# job, using the `NativeArray<T>` representation
+2) Convert to a managed array `T[]` only right before you use it on the main thread.

+This is important if you want the safety system to work - if you pass around a reference to the managed representation, you won't get the safety system checks.

+You can see this pattern demonstrated in the [demo project](https://github.com/stella3d/SharedArray-Demo).

 ## Aliasing

 It's possible to have the `NativeArray` representation of the data be of a different type than the source managed array.